Wall of Fame - Refugee Week

 Refugee Roots recognises that being unable to speak English can be a huge barrier when going about everyday tasks.
 This is why they have been running a telephone befriending service, organising virtual educational activities and offering advice for asylum seekers and refugees.
 From 4pm each Wednesday they provide English classes for people of all abilities.
 Whether the individual needs to learn basic phrases to get by when shopping or attending appointments, or if they have a basic knowledge but would like to improve, everyone can benefit.
 Through their activities, they aim to break down that sense of isolation, making people feel welcome, happy and safe.

-To celebrate Refugee Week last week, they ran a virtual event that brought people together and celebrated cultures from around the world through music, art, yoga and cooking.
+Last week, to celebrate Refugee Week, they ran a virtual event that brought people together to celebrate cultures from around the world through music, art, yoga and food!